Master of Arts in Medical Sciences Admission Requirements

 - Additional required prerequisites for success include:

-- Two semesters of general biology with a lab OR two semesters of anatomy and physiology with a lab.
+- 2 semesters of general biology with a lab OR two semesters of anatomy and physiology with a lab.

-- One semester of organic chemistry with a residential lab (two semesters recommended)
+- 1 semester of organic chemistry with a residential lab (2 semesters recommended)

-- Two semesters of general chemistry with a lab
+- 2 semesters of general chemistry with a lab

 - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL), or an approved alternate test of English proficiency: International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who successfully complete the levels of English-Second-Language (ESL) instruction indicated below at one of two schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received.